Glass House Mountains National Park

-Craggy volcanic peaks that tower above the surrounding landscape are so significant that they are listed on the Queensland and National Heritage Register as a landscape of national significance.
+Craggy peaks that tower above the surrounding landscape are so significant that they are listed on the Queensland and National Heritage Register as a landscape of national significance.
 Walking tracks lead through open forests to lookouts offering panoramic views.
-There are challenging summit routes (Mount Beerwah summit route is currently closed), and abseiling and rock climbing opportunities.
+There are challenging summit routes and opportunities for abseiling and rock climbing.

 - View Google map

 - Glass House Mountains walking tracks information and maps